isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 ### Compliance
-- Isomer is in direct contact with IM8 to ensure compliance of all websites it hosts on the platform.
-There are restrictions on certain actions to ensure compliance with government regulations, such as disallowing the deletion of required pages (e.g. privacy, terms of use).
+- **Isomer is in direct contact with IM8 to ensure compliance of all websites it hosts on the platform.** There are restrictions on certain CMS actions to ensure compliance with government regulations, such as preventing required pages (e.g. privacy, terms of use) from being deleted.
 - **By using Isomer, your site is compliant with all applicable IM8 clauses by default, including any amendments.** The Isomer Team manages all security centrally, including any security testing (e.g. VAPT) and audits or tests. **You do not need to do these independently.**